 Cities can lead by example by prioritizing solar at highly visible municipal sites or where there are educational opportunities (e.g., schools, libraries).
 This helps accelerate community-wide solar adoption, as solar PV adoption has shown to be contagious when visible.
 An example goal: Prioritize highly visible sites, or sites where there are educational opportunities, so that at least 25% of on-site solar sites incorporate at least one of those attributes.

-On-site solar is especially advantageous for spurring local job creation, as an average of 14 solar jobs are created per $1 million invested, compared with 5-7 for investments in oil, natural gas, and coal.
+On-site solar is especially advantageous for spurring local job creation, as an average of 10 solar jobs are created per $1 million invested.
 This motivation may lead to you prioritizing larger projects and more ambitious local solar capacity goals, as well as requiring local business provisions in the RFP.
 For large contracts, cities could also integrate job training or community investment requirements.
 In addition, some cities have developed projects in partnership with local housing authorities to help reduce the energy burden of low-income housing tenants.
 An example goal: Create at least 100 local solar jobs by investing in local solar projects worth $7 million.

 Since on-site solar directly reduces a site’s consumption of grid-supplied electricity, it has the potential to generate attractive economic returns at sites subject to higher electricity rates.
 Long-term fixed contracts can also hedge against future price fluctuations and the historical trend of average U.S. commercial electricity rates increasing by 2% per year.
 If economics are prioritized, the focus may shift to sites with higher marginal electricity rates or larger projects with greater economies of scale, rather than smaller but more visible sites.
 An example goal: On-site solar projects must meet an internal rate of return (IRR) of at least 7%.